There are a number of FREE helplines and websites:

 Partnerships - Service users are partners in all of our work and internal and external partnerships are consistently built and maintained.

 Dementia is set to be one of the 21st century’s biggest healthcare challenge.
-At the Welsh Ambulance Services NHS Trust, we are working towards improving the experience for people living with dementia who use our services, as well as considering the impact it will have on our workforce.
+We are working towards improving the experience for people living with dementia who use our services, as well as considering the impact it will have on our workforce.

 Our staff are so often in the frontline when it comes to helping people living with dementia.
 We want to make sure that they are trained and informed about the condition so that they have a good understanding of how to best support patients, families and carers.